 The Maine Government Summer Internship Program is a full-time, 12 week, paid work experience.
 The program provides students an opportunity to both contribute to and learn from Maine government.
 Most positions are in state government agencies in Augusta.
 Local government internships are also offered.
 Application deadline is March 1, 2017.

 Maine NEW Leadership is an intensive six-day, non-partisan public leadership education program provided at no cost to college undergraduate students from a variety of backgrounds, ages, races, and majors throughout Maine.
 The program is typically held during one week at the beginning of June at the University of Maine in Orono.
-Application deadline is February 1, 2016.
+Application deadline is February 1, 2017.

-The Margaret Chase Smith Public Affairs Scholarship was established in 1991 in the University of Maine Foundation with gifts from Harold Alfond to the Margaret Chase Smith Foundation in Skowhegan, Maine.
 Scholarships are awarded to UMaine undergraduates to work with faculty advisors and Center staff to conduct policy-relevant independent research.
 Applications are accepted each year in April for the following academic year.

-The Margaret Chase Smith Library Research Scholarship will support up to two UMaine undergraduate or graduate students to use the archival or museum collections of the Margaret Chase Smith Library in Skowhegan, Maine.
+Scholarships will support up to two UMaine undergraduate or graduate students to use the archival or museum collections of the Margaret Chase Smith Library in Skowhegan, Maine.
 Research must be completed by the end of the 2016-17 academic year.
 Application materials and inquiries should be directed to Charles Morris, 581-4135.